Java Server Application

 Lets create the following directory structure with all the required files before we start.

 Now we want to create Dockerfile that will create an image with demo.jar.
 When we start that docker image, we want to start the Sprint REST API on port 8080.
-Study the what each docker instruction does.
+Study the documentation what each docker instruction does.

 Now we can try to build.